rscherrer/ExplicitGenomeSpeciation/README.md

 ## build

-Where the executables arse built.
+Where the executables are built.
 Any user can also build the program themselves to other build foldeors using the IDE of their choice.
 This one is just made for my own purpose when I develop in QtCreator.
 I am not sure what platform these executables can be directly run from, and when the user should recompile the program themselves.
 The instructions for the debug and the release builds are in ../EGS_test.pro and ../EGS.pro, respectively.

 ### debug